jstriblet/book-notes/the-object-oriented-thought-process.md

 - One of the primary goals of object-oriented (OO) programming is to model real-world systems in ways similar to the ways in which people think.

 ### Identifying the Public Interfaces
+**What are the dangers of having an incomplete interface?**
+- the user will not be able to acomplish their goals and task.
+**What are the dangers of the class being not properly restricted?**
+- this can result in required debugging, system intergrity and security

 ### Designing Robust Constructors (and Perhaps Destructors)